Jerry Hanlon

-Jerry Hanlon (born 1929) is a former American football player, coach, and radio broadcaster.
+Jerry Hanlon (born July 13, 1929) is an American former football player, coach, and radio broadcaster.
 He was a halfback on the 1953–1955 Miami University teams that won two Mid-American Conference championships under Ara Parseghian.
 Hanlon was an assistant football coach at the University of Dayton (1965), Miami University (1966–1968), and the University of Michigan (1969–1991).
 He was also an announcer for Michigan Wolverines football games on WJR radio from 1993 through 1995.

 Biography

 Early years

 Hanlon attended Taylor High School in North Bend, Ohio, where he played basketball and football.
 He later attended Xavier University and Miami University.
 At Miami, he played football for Ara Parseghian.
 He played halfback on the 1953–1955 Miami teams that won two Mid-American Conference championships under Paraseghian.

 Hanlon graduated from Miami in 1956 and began a career in coaching.
 He was an assistant football coach under John McVay at Central Catholic High School in Canton, Ohio for four years from 1957 to 1960.
 He was also the head basketball coach at Catholic Central in 1960.
 From 1961 to 1963, he was the head coach at Ursuline High School in Youngstown, Ohio.
 In 1961, Hanlon's first season as a head coach, his team started out with three losses and then won six straight.
 Hanlon compiled a 19–5–3 record in three years at Ursuline and won the Youngstown city championship in 1963.
 In 1964, he was the head coach at St. Edward High School in Lakewood, Ohio.